 Register for our online training here

 Training exercises help to facilitate safe and efficient operations during a response.
 CP offers training on railroad incident emergency response for local emergency responders.
-Agencies that want training may contact Community Connect at 1-800-766-7912 or
+Agencies that would like training may contact Community Connect at 1-800-766-7912 or

-CP's Augmented Reality technology helps CP HazMat Officers coach first responders how to safely respond to train derailments with hazardous goods.
+CP's Augmented Reality technology helps CP Hazardous Materials & Emergency Response Officers coach first responders how to safely respond to train derailments with hazardous goods from the safety of indoors.

 Using 3-D modelling, CP can take their virtual classroom anywhere to train firefighters and other first responders on safely responding to rail incidents.